sammymutahigicheru/Project101/README.md

 # Project101
 This is my multi-month study plan to becoming android software engineer.
-> My study study plan being about 3-4 hours per day, for the next 8 months.
-> After completing a study,I will be marking it with [ x ] as done
+> After completing a study,I will be marking it with [x] as done

 ## Table of Contents
 - [Prerequisite Knowledge](#prerequisite-knowledge)